mtumilowicz/rust-rocket-workshop/README.txt

             appropriate vtable, turning the regular pointer into a fat pointer
 * orphan rule
     * when implementing a trait, either the trait or the type must be new in the current crate
+    * without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use
     * example: can't `impl Write for u8`
-        * both are defined in the standard library.
+        * both are defined in the standard library
 * `Self` type represents the concrete type implementing that trait
     * example
         ```